KimathiNewton/Covid_Vaccine_Sentiment_Analysis/README.md

 * Upgrade Pip, the installed libraries/packages manager to have the up-to-date version that will work correctly;
 * Install the required libraries/packages listed in the requirements.txt file so that it will be allow to import them into the python's scripts and notebooks without any issue.
 NB: For MacOs users, please install Xcode if you have an issue.

+## Bert Model
+Bidirectional Encoder Representations from Transformers (BERT) is a state of the art model based on transformers developed by google.
+It can be pre-trained and later fine-tuned for a specific task.

+Bert was pre-trained on the BooksCorpus dataset and English Wikipedia.
+It obtained state-of-the-art results on eleven natural language processing tasks.

+Bert was trained on two tasks simultaneously

+* Masked language modelling (MLM) — 15% of the tokens were masked and was trained to predict the masked word
+* Next Sentence Prediction(NSP) — Given two sentences A and B, predict whether B follows A BERT is designed to pre-train deep bidirectional representations from an unlabeled text by jointly conditioning on both left and right context in all layers.As a result, the pre-trained BERT model can be finetuned with just one additional output layer to create state-of-the-art models for a wide range of tasks, such as question answering and language inference, without substantial task-specific architecture modifications.

+BERT has several variants, including “bert-base-uncased” and “bert-base-cased,” which differ in their tokenization strategies (whether text is lowercase or case-sensitive), and there are larger versions of BERT with more parameters for even better performance.

 ## Feedback and Support
 Email: newtonkimathi20@gmail.com